 In June 2011, Total Energies Nouvelles Activités USA ("Total"), a subsidiary of Total S.A. ("Total S.A."), completed a cash tender offer to acquire 60% of SunPower Corporation's outstanding shares of common stock.
 In December 2011, SunPower Corporation entered into a Private Placement Agreement with Total (the "Private Placement Agreement"), under which Total purchased additional shares of SunPower Corporation common stock, thereby increasing Total's ownership to approximately 66% of SunPower Corporation's outstanding common stock as of that date.
-As of December 30, 2018, through the increase of SunPower Corporation's total outstanding common stock due to the exercise of warrants and issuance of restricted and performance stock units, Total's ownership of SunPower Corporation's outstanding common stock was approximately 56%.
+As of December 29, 2019 and December 30, 2018, through the increase of SunPower Corporation's total outstanding common stock due to the exercise of warrants and issuance of restricted and performance stock units, Total's ownership of SunPower Corporation's outstanding common stock was approximately 47% and 56%, respectively.
+As of March 29, 2020, ownership of SunPower Corporation's outstanding common stock by Total S.A. and its affiliates was approximately 50%.
+As of December 29, 2019 and December 30, 2018, we were partially owned by Total through its ownership of our Parent, SunPower Corporation.